WindJammer6/21.-Deployed-Telegram-Chatbot-with-Chatbase-custom-GPT-LLM-model-API-and-Firebase-in-Vercel/README.md

 Honestly, the 'Deploy telegram bot on Vercel(Python)' website blog by Chapi Menge (link: https://blog.chapimenge.com/blog/programming/deploying-on-vercel/) explains clearly step by step on how to deploy a Telegram Bot, built in Python on [Vercel](https://vercel.com/) (I believe that if you build the Telegram Bot using other programming languages such as JavaScript, the deployment process on [Vercel](https://vercel.com/) and the required code in the files will differ).
 There are various platforms where you can deploy your Telegram Bot, (e.g. [Heroku](https://heroku.com/), [Back4app](https://containers.back4app.com/), [Amazon Web Services](https://aws.amazon.com/) etc.) but deploying on [Vercel](https://vercel.com/) worked for me.
 Once deployed correctly, rather than getting a link for your website, the Telegram Bot should start to work as expected.

-I chose Vercel also since its the only deployment platform that didnt require me to put in biilling information, while the rest all need.
+I chose Vercel also since its the only deployment platform that didnt require me to put in billing information, while the rest all need.
 Same for the firebase, which caused me to ultimately changed to it from MySQL server since basically all platforms I found to host my MYSQL server in the cloud required me to put billing information (I didnt want to spend moneyy) unfortunately, while only firebase didnt need

 <br>

 **I did run into quite a few difficulties deploying the Telegram Bot on Vercel, which I spent a great deal of time trying to debug, even while following the website blog by Chapi Menge due to my lack of knowledge in deploying on [Vercel](https://vercel.com/), and that the website blog by Chapi Menge is not the clearest.
-Here are some of the background knowledge required to deploying on [Vercel](https://vercel.com/):**
+Here are some of the background knowledge and additional information that I found helpful to deploying on [Vercel](https://vercel.com/):**
 - What is a Webhook and what is Long Polling? (that is mentioned in the website blog by Chapi Menge)
   - What is a Webhook?
     A webhook is a way for an application to send real-time data to another system when triggered by certain events.
 It only sends HTTP requests to the system when triggered by a (certain) event. (hence more efficient than Long Polling)